The Friars - Aylesford

 In 1949 The Friars was put up for sale, so the Carmelites were able to buy back their motherhouse.
 Fr Malachy Lynch, the first Prior, began the task of restoring the buildings and within a short time The Friars became a flourishing pilgrimage centre.

 In partnership with Adrian Gilbert Scott, Fr Malachy conceived the idea of the open-air shrine and he gathered craftsmen and artists to help him.
+Work began on building the Shrine in 1958.
 Outstanding among the artists were Adam Kossowski, who made the ceramics, and Philip Lindsey Clark and his son Michael Clark, both sculptors.
 Fr Malachy described The Friars as "a prayer in stone".

 Br Michael McMullen & Fr Malachy during construction of the Shrine & chapels